 WHERE TO EAT WITH A COUPLE WHEN YOU'RE SINGLE

 They say three’s a crowd.
-But, is three a crowd when your only two friends are in the corner conjoining themselves like a couple of spooning octopuses, and you're alone, trying to stare at Twitter, but also trying to forget your sense your self?
+But, is three a crowd when your only two friends are in the corner conjoining themselves like a couple of spooning octopuses, and you’re alone, trying to stare at Twitter?
 Riddle us that reader.
-Look, eating with a couple isn’t easy (we've got a whole guide to it), but there are places that are just right.
+Look, eating with a couple isn’t easy (we’ve got a whole guide to it), but there are places that are just right.
 Depending on the type of couple you’re with.

 One joke.
 You made one joke that your friend would be better off with so and so, and now it might actually be happening.
 You can’t spend time with that person.
 They think Netflix was invented to rot the world’s brain.
 You’ll have to sit in silence and talk about the moon.
 No no no. Book Lady of the Grapes in Covent Garden for some wine and nibbles and make what was stagnant sexy again, before leaving them be because you’re dog sitting a dog, somewhere, or something.

 Wanting a friend’s new partner to like you is a dangerous game.
 Start a three-way Whatsapp group too early and, well, it may be misinterpreted.
 Play it too cool and your chances of being invited to that family villa you’ve heard about are minimal.
 What you want to do is take them to Brigadiers.
 This Indian BBQ restaurant is a place to have a laugh.
 Think bone marrow biryani with espresso martinis in the pool room.
 You’ll have that invitation to the south of France in no time.